-Upon written request from the company, printed copies of approved rate/rule filings may be obtained at a charge of \$0.25 per page.
+Upon written request from the company, printed copies of approved/ acknowledged rate/rule filings may be obtained at a charge of \$0.25 per page.
 Requests can also be made via the LDI's website (www.ldi.la.gov) using the "Public Records Request" link.
 An invoice will be provided and printed copies must be paid for prior to mailing.
-Department of Insurance within fifteen (15) days of receipt of the invoice.
+Payment must be in the form of a check or money order payable to the Louisiana Department of Insurance within fifteen (15) days of receipt of the invoice.
 Cash and credit cards cannot be accepted.